ThorbenKuck/WireDI/README.md

 </dependencies>
 ```

 the `di` artifact contains everything you need to get done.
-You may only add the `di-annotations` artifact, but this would greatly limit you in functionality (especially since you now would have no access to the `WiredTypes` class :P).
+You may only add the `di-annotations` artifact, but this would greatly limit you in functionality (especially since you now would have no access to the central `WiredTypes` class :P).

 ## Basic usage

-As you normally would do with any other DI framework, you can use it like this:
+The central annotation to mark classes as "I want to be able to be handled for di" is called `Wire`.
+This annotation marks a class as "Injection enabled", allowing the framework to inject it into other classes and other classes into it.

+A very simple example would look like this:

 ```java
 @Wire